Configure Variables

 Use Cases

-- Component Configuration: Pass input variables to Terraform root modules, Helmfile releases, or Packer templates.
+- Component Configuration: Pass input variables to Terraform root modules, Helmfile releases, Packer templates, or Ansible playbooks.

 - Environment-Specific Values: Define different values for dev, staging, and production environments.